jljacko/AnaGame/README.md

 AnaGame has a stacked library structure where higher up libraries are dependent on the lower ones

 * TrecLib: (Lowest layer) Provides the base of AnaGame including the TObject, TString, TFile, TrecPointers, and more
+* TcDataStruct: (currently only in the _Environment_ branch) Used for Interpretation support
 * VideoGraphics: Provides the 3D Graphics engine, manages 3D shaders, and 3D model management
 * Anaface: User Interface Engine that provides the TControl and subclasses that draw themselves to screen and react to user input
 * Tap: Ties up the libraries together and provides an interface for applications to use AnaGame libraries effectively
 * TrecCode: (Highest library (right now)) The newest addition, Not advanced at all at this point

 ### Applications

-* AnaGame_Builder: the application intended to serve as AnaGame's IDE as well as oneday support video editing and other productivity functionality
+* Anagame_Builder: the application intended to serve as AnaGame's IDE as well as (one day) support video editing and other productivity functionality
-* AnamateBuilder: Older version of _AnaGame_Builder_ that relies more on MFC and should be used for developing features in isolation
+* AnamateBuilder: Older version of _AnaGame_Builder_ that currently is used to Develop the _TIdeWindow_ and _IDEPage_ classes and will be moved to the above project at some point.
-* AnimateCentral: Intended to serve as AnaGame's hub for watching videos and playing games.
+* Anagame_Central: Intended to serve as AnaGame's hub for watching videos and playing games.
 Currently used to develop Anaface
-* Web_Tours: Serves as AnaGame's dedicated web browser, facilitating HTML/CSS support in Anaface
+* Web_Tours: Serves as AnaGame's dedicated web browser, facilitating HTML/CSS support in Anaface.
+Currenly not in development and, due to the presence of MFC, will not build

-### Others

-Currently, there are two other projects in AnaGame that were created but not under current development

-* AnagameCompiler: Functional DLL that's going to be superceeded by an Extension DLL
-* AnafaceSupport: Functional DLL that's intended to manage possible UI styling attributes, supporting CSS attributes as well as Anaface attributes

-## Before Execution

-Copy the Resources Folder into the Debug/Release folder (depending on your compile mode).
-AnaGame expects the "Resources" folder (and its contents) to be in the same folder as the exe and dll files.